Would Our Web Designer Sell Us A Junk Design?

 Our market doesn’t care about us.

-The difference is about the focus our words create and the intent that gives to a project.
+The difference is about the focus our words create and the intent they give to a project.
 And when the focus is on our business, it is not on our market.
 Thus, we end up with something we are thrilled with even though our market is not impressed and doesn’t care.

 Are we being educated on our marketing options?

-The chances are that our web designer doesn’t really want to go there.
-Instead, they jump right in to giving us a good look at their portfolio and suggesting how they could customize and come up with something totally original for us.
+The chances are that our web designer doesn’t want to go there.
+Instead, they jump right in, giving us a good look at their portfolio and suggesting how they could customize it and create something totally original for us.

 READ MORE :

 And our fault is that we go for this – not knowing any better.
-But it’s not really our fault.
-We go to experts to get the best information, and all too often, we are talking to a professional with a conflict of interest.
-This is where the web designer is advising us about the very product they sell.
+But we don’t believe that it’s our fault.
+We go to experts to get the best information, and we often talk to a professional with a conflict of interest.
+This is where the web designer advises us about the product they sell.
 We may never get clear information about what all our choices are.

 For instance:

-If the conversations never touch on the low cost of “Pull Marketing” or any cost, we are not getting all the available choices.
-If the conversations never discuss the differences between a demographic market and a virtual market, then we do not see our real needs.
+If the conversations never touch on the low cost of “Pull Marketing” or any price, we are not getting all the available choices.
+We do not see our real needs if the discussions never discuss the differences between a demographic and a virtual market.

-If the conversations never get around to discussing how to define a marketing profile for our web market (not just guessing about our virtual market), then we are not getting to use the best of what a website can offer our business.
+Suppose the conversations never define a marketing profile for our web market (not just guessing about our virtual market).
+In that case, we are not getting to use the best of what a website can offer our business.

-And there are more if’s that the web design industry does not talk about.
-Web designers don’t talk about our market other than to ask us to describe them.
+And there are more ifs that the web design industry does not discuss.
+Web designers don’t talk about our market other than asking us to describe it.
 It is so much easier for them to design something for us.
-So most small business owners end up with a beautiful site headed for the scrap pile from day one.
+So, most small business owners have a beautiful site headed for the scrap pile from day one.

-To design for our web market, a design firm would need to know how to discover things about our virtual market that even we don’t know.
+To design for our web market, a design firm must know how to discover things about our virtual market that we don’t know.
 They would need to know about virtual markets and why they are different.
 Web designers need to know our market’s shopping habits, what our market values the most, and which values we have in common with our market.
 But web designers, trendy or not, don’t give us any of this.

 The solution is in market segmentation.

-This is just another term for psycho-graphics.
-Segmentation divides a whole geographical or national market into 7 segments.
-Each has a psychological profile that describes the segment’s shopping habits, values, likes & dislikes, and general beliefs.
+This is just another term for psychographics.
+Segmentation divides a geographical or national market into seven segments.
+Each segment has a psychological profile that describes its shopping habits, values, likes and dislikes, and general beliefs.
 These are better tools to work with on the web.

 Reverse engineer

-We could also stand back from our own business and ask that business a few questions to discover things about the market it serves.
+We could also step back from our own business and ask that business a few questions to learn more about the market it serves.

-Once we have put words to the solutions we provide and for who we provide them for, we are well on our way toward knowing who our website should be designed for.
+Once we have put words to the solutions we provide and for whom we offer them, we are well on our way toward knowing for whom our website should be designed.
 We do not have to accept trendy web designs that have no appeal to our market.
 These sit and gather dust.
 We want a site that engages our market, and this means engaging our market.
 Read that last line again.
 It’s like saying, “If nothing changes… then nothing changes.”

 If our website doesn’t engage our market, it’s just junk.

-No matter how beautiful and pleasing it is to our eyes.
-And it is our job to make sure that our web designer will think about our market and what would be best for our market, but we shouldn’t really expect this to happen.
-This is because we are more about our business than we do, but we need to stop listening to the professionals who only think about us.
+No matter how beautiful and pleasing it is to our eyes, our job is to ensure that our web designer will think about our market and what would be best for it.
+However, we shouldn’t expect this to happen.
+We care more about our business than we do, but we must stop listening to the professionals who only think about us.

-A professional web designer may not deserve all the blame for the junk website, except that they are the self-proclaimed experts, and they expect that we will listen to them.
+A Professional web designer may not deserve all the blame for junk websites, except that they are self-proclaimed experts and expect that we will listen to them.
 Therefore, the first rule of hiring a web professional is not to let them design our website.

 Share